Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

    :alt: Screenshot of RED Brick program upload step 5.
    :align: center

-Our simple Python program does not need any aruguments or environment variable, so we can again click on the **Next** button.
+Our simple Python program does not need any arguments or environment variable, so we can again click on the **Next** button.

 .. image:: /Images/Screenshots/red_brick_tutorial_upload_6.jpg